157 Corporation Street, Coventry CV1 1GU

-Admission is FREE, and we are open every day except sunday - with our brand new Urban Cafe now serving hot & cold drinks, food and snacks.
+Admission is FREE, and we are open every day except Sunday - with our Urban Cafe now serving hot & cold drinks, food and snacks.
 Parking is available for approx 30 cars in the CET rear service yard on Chapel Street (no direct access to the building from here - but it's just a short 1 minute walk round to the front via Corporation Street).

 A suggested donation applies for entrance to the tour route (£3 p/p), as we've things to pay for - but there really is loads of fascinating stuff to see, with most visitors spending at least 2 hours in the building.

 Keep in mind - for the tour route - there are several sets of stairs to negotiate so unfortunately wheelchair access isn't possible.
 The main reception - and upper ground floor to the rear, are very easy for disabled visitors to navigate around though - with slideshows and films to watch, displays, cet memorabilia - plus lots of interesting stuff to have a browse through.

 ps.
 The site has oodles of great photography opportunities - but we want to see your favorite pics too - so if you're tweeting, please tag us - @cetpopup

 And finally, if you've a spare 5 mins, why not check out our @cetpopup Facebook page?
 We've daily updates on progress & what's on - plus lots of pics of new stuff we're discovering around the building.. don't miss out!

 ps.
 If you fancy volunteering to help out here at The CET Building, we'd love to hear from you.